BenPyton/ProceduralDungeon/(Legacy)-Room-Architecture.md

 Door position is expressed in room unit and correspond to the "cell" of the room.

-You can change room unit and door size in Project Settings -> Plugins -> Procedural Dungeon.\
+You can change room unit and door size in `Project Settings -> Plugins -> Procedural Dungeon`.\
 [[Images/Settings.jpg]]